aapae/aapae.github.io/_posts/events/2023-06-20-30th-annual-aapae-conference.md

 ---
 layout: event
-title: 20th Annual AAPAE Conference 2023
+title: 30th Annual AAPAE Conference 2023
 categories: events
 conference-dates: 2-6 July 2023
 ---

 The Australian Association for Professional and Applied Ethics is pleased to run an applied ethics stream at the annual Australian Association for Philosophy conference from 2-6 July 2023.

-> Applied Ethics Stream at the AAP 2023 Conference
+> Applied Ethics Stream at the AAP 2023 Conference<br>
-> Dates: 2 - 6 July 2023
+> Dates: 2 - 6 July 2023<br>
-> Location: ACU - Melbourne Campus (St Patrick’s)
+> Location: ACU - Melbourne Campus (St Patrick’s)<br>
-> The Mary Glowrey Building, 115 Victoria Parade, Fitzroy Vic 3065
+> The Mary Glowrey Building, 115 Victoria Parade, Fitzroy Vic 3065<br>

 The theme is: Power, Inequality, and Accountability